robertdebock/ansible-playbook-rancher/README.md

 Apply the playbok:
 ```
-ansible-playbook playbook.yml
+./playbook.yml
 ```

 Finally, login.
-(URL displayed at the end of the play."
+(URL displayed at the end of the play.)

 ### Files